Own-Data-Privateer/hoardy-mail/README.md

 - when/if your account get cracked/hacked the attacker only gets your unfetched mail (+ configurable amount of yet to be removed messages), which is much better than them getting the whole last 20 years or whatever of your correspondence.
 (If your personal computer gets compromised enough, attackers will eventually get everything anyway, so deleting old mail from servers does not make things worse.
 But see some more thoughts on this below.)

 Also, `hoardy-mail` seems to be one of the fastest, if not the fastest, IMAP fetchers there is.
-By default, it fetches mail >150 times faster than [fetchmail](https://www.fetchmail.info/) (and [getmail](https://github.com/getmail6/getmail6)), but if your IMAP server supports long enough command lines, your system can do SSL and your hard drive can flush data fast enough, then you can saturate a gigabit Ethernet link with `hoardy-mail`.
+By default, it fetches mail more than 150 times faster than [fetchmail](https://www.fetchmail.info/) (and [getmail](https://github.com/getmail6/getmail6)), but if your IMAP server supports long enough command lines, your system can do SSL and your hard drive can flush data fast enough, then you can saturate a gigabit Ethernet link with `hoardy-mail`.

 Since bootstrapping into a setup similar to the one described above requires querying into actual IMAP folder names and mass changes to flags on IMAP server-side, `hoardy-mail` provides subcommands for that too.